The Professor and the Madman Ending, Explained

 James gets his hands on photos where he sees that William is being made to throw up incessantly in the psychiatric facility.
 Concerned, he first visits Eliza who then goes with him to the hospital.
 There, they find a rendition of William that they do not recognize.
 It is only when she tells him “if love, then love” that he gets tears in his eyes (which is symbolic of him entering a more lucid phase).

-Now, Dr. Brayne has been a friend to William all along.
-He allows visitors and gives his patient a lot of freedom.
+Now, Dr. Brayne has been William’s friend all along.
+He allows visitors and gives his patients a lot of freedom.
 But when the former surgeon cuts his own penis off, even the psychiatrist is at a loss for words.
 For this reason, he starts a more… aggressive form of therapy, in which William is bound and is made to throw up.
 This definitely seems cruel to us today, especially because we enjoy the luxuries of modern medicine.
 But back then, various treatments were still in infancy.

 So, should William have been released?
 Given what we know about his future, the answer is an obvious yes.
 After all, if he had not been deported and did not go back to the US, he may never have been diagnosed with Schizophrenia.
 But we also think that it would be wrong to say that Dr. Brayne was an evil man.

 The field of psychology has been associated with many malpractices in the past, but it is also important to remember that in the larger scheme of things, it is still a relatively new field.
 Plus, hindsight is always 20/20.
 So if the psychiatrist is trying a harsher treatment, it is not because of a lack of empathy.
-It simply seems as though this is the last resort for him.
+It simply seems as though this is his last resort.

 After all, Dr. Brayne only does this when he runs out of all other options.
 Clearly, it does not work, and even Muncie questions the practice.
 However, this treatment also plays a bigger role.
 If James had not come across those pictures, he would never have campaigned for William’s release, which in turn could have rendered the American’s diagnoses incomplete.